-Can I transfer my AVC plan and leave the main scheme benefit with the LGPS?
+Can I just transfer my AVC plan and leave the main scheme benefit with the LGPS?

-Yes, an AVC can be transferred independently of your main scheme benefits and you don't have to take independent advice even if your plan value is worth more than £30,000.
-Your main scheme benefits can be left as a deferred benefit or taken.
+Yes, an AVC can be transferred independently of your main scheme benefits.
+You don't have to take independent advice even if your plan value is worth more than £30,000.
+Your main scheme benefits can be left as a deferred benefit or put into payment.